EmanuelPS8/EmanuelPS8/README.md

 - 👋 Hi, I’m @EmanuelPS8
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, HTML, CSS, JAVASCRIPS and Flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me emanuel.schlickmann@gmail.com